CarolinaPB/poppy/README.md

 - `config/config_references_pipeline_<GENOME>.yaml` - necessary to run the references pipeline.
 - `config_<GENOME>.yaml` - main config necessary to run both the references pipeline and Poppy.
 - `config/cnv_genes.<GENOME>.bed` - Optional - make sure that the chromosome column matches the chromosome notation your references are using (chromosome name starts with or without "chr", according to your reference genome).
-- `profiles/grid_engine/config.yaml` - config with cluster settings.
+- `profiles/grid_engine/config.yaml` - config with cluster execution parameters.
 The config provided is an example config for a SGE cluster using Singularity.
 Adjust settings as needed.
-  - This file contains the cluster execution parameters.
 The snakefile and the config files can be specified in this file or on the command line.

 Command line:
 `--snakefile <filename>`
-`--config_file <config_references_pipeline_<GENOME>.yaml --config_file config_<GENOME>.yaml`
+`--config_file config_references_pipeline_<GENOME>.yaml --config_file config_<GENOME>.yaml`

 In profile config: